 Local Suppliers: 70% of our food and drinks suppliers are locally based (Devon and Cornwall) – reducing food and transport carbon emissions and helping to support the local economy.
 In total, 36% of all our suppliers are based either in Cornwall or Devon.

-Sustainable Suppliers: Our Procurement Team have signed up to the NETpositive supplier engagement platform.
+Sustainable Suppliers: Our Procurement Team has signed up to the NETpositive supplier engagement platform.
 This tool allows us to assess our suppliers’ sustainability credentials in greater detail, and enables us to work with them to build sustainability objectives and action plans together.
 Using NETpositive will help reduce our indirect carbon emissions through increasing the sustainability of our suppliers.

 Lowering Energy Emissions: Since 2006, we have reduced Greenhouse Gas (GHG) emissions by approximately 40% by installing technologies including LED lighting, photovoltaics and combined heat and power systems.

 Campus Biodiversity: Over the lockdown period following Covid-19 regulations, we increased wildflower areas on campus by 60% (4.5 acres) supporting native flora and fauna to regenerate.
-In July 2022, we won the international Green Flag award for the sixth year in a row for the grounds and gardens at Penryn Campus.
+In July 2022, we won the international Green Flag award for the sixth year in a row for the grounds gardens at Penryn Campus.
 Our beautiful campuses are full of a huge variety of plants, insects and wildlife.
 Our grounds team encourages biodiversity to flourish.

 Vegetarian and Vegan in Catering: It is well researched now excessive meat production and consumption uses huge amounts of resources as well animal cruelty and human health issues.
 Across both our campuses we offer an everyday hot meal vegan option as a way to cut emissions and environmental impacts.
 We are seeing an increasing uptake on vegan and vegetarian options across our campuses and we are continually looking at new ways to encourage further uptake of vegetarian and vegan options.